You can configure automated deployments for your workloads on Google Kubernetes Engine (GKE).

 If you are using GitHub or Bitbucket, authenticate with your username and password.

-From the Repository drop-down, select the name of the repository containing the source code for your workload.
+From the Repository drop-down list, select the name of the repository containing the source code for your Deployment.

 master.
 When you push to this branch, Cloud Build builds your application.